open-craft/section-to-course/README.rst

 Purpose
 *******

-Allows course authors to factors sections from Open edX courses into their own new course.
+Allows course authors to factor sections from Open edX courses into their own new course.

 Getting Started
 ***************